-If not properly handled, certain products can end up in local waterways and harm the environment.
-These products should never be flushed down the toilet, poured into a household drain or discarded at the curb.
-Use the list below as a guide to help ensure that harmful products don’t enter our waterways.
-Your actions can have a big impact!
+If not properly handled, certain products can clog our Sewer System or end up in local waterways and harm our environment.
+The items listed on this page should never be flushed down the toilet, poured into a household drain, or discarded at the curb*.
+Your actions have a big impact!

-Nothing should ever be poured down catch basin or storm sewer.
-If you witness someone illegally disposing of harmful products, call 311 or file a report online.
+*NOTHING should ever be poured down a catch basin or storm sewer.
+If you witness someone illegally disposing of harmful products, call 311 or file an illegal dumping report online.

 Pouring fat, oil, or grease down your kitchen sink can clog household pipes or sewers completely.
 When wastewater can’t move freely through the sewer system due to a blockage, it can cause flooding and even sewage to backup into your home!